|

 - Position: It can be located anterior, posterior, or inferior to the handle of the malleus.

 - Middle Ear Mucosa: When the perforation is large, the middle ear mucosa can be observed.
 Normally, it appears pale pink and moist.
-When inflamed, it looks red, edematous, and swollen.
+When inflamed, it looks red, oedematous, and swollen.

-- Audiometry and Tuning Fork Tests: Determines the degree and type of hearing loss (conductive, sensorineural, or mixed).
+- Pure Tone Audiometry and Tuning Fork Tests: Determine the degree and type of hearing loss (conductive, sensorineural, or mixed).

 - Culture and Sensitivity: Identifies causative microorganisms and guides appropriate antibiotic therapy to avoid resistance.